How to make that your Pinterest Pins Work For you.

 3: It is all about the images.
 Blurry and heavily watermarked images won’t get re-pinned.
 Use good resolution images with interesting content.
 Be an original pinner too…don’t just re-pin others.
 And while we are on the topic, remember that tall pins work best on Pinterest.
 They take up more of the feed and get noticed more, so are likely to get re-pinned.

 4: Take note of timing.
 There is no point in pinning in the middle of the night, even if you are a night owl, if all of your readers are in bed.
 Know your target market and pin to suit them.
-I use Viral tag to schedule my pins when I know I will get the most referral traffic.
+I use Tailwind to schedule my pins when I know I will get the most referral traffic.
 For me that is early morning before work and night time hours after dinner. (affiliate link)

 5: Check your image source.
 Nothing is worse than a link to someone’s general page or blog, and then having to hunt for what you were promised in the first place.
 Before re-pinning an item check the source to make sure it actually goes to relevant content.
 And pin to the original page, not the home page of a site.
 You will become known as a quality pinner and this will make others more likely to pin your original content.